-- A. Documentaries submitted in this category may also qualify for awards in other categories if they meet the specified requirements and submission deadlines. - B. The Documentary Branch Executive Committee shall resolve all questions of eligibility and rules.
+- A. Documentary feature films submitted in this category may also qualify for awards in other categories if they meet the specified requirements and submission deadlines. - B. The Documentary Branch Executive Committee shall resolve all questions of eligibility and rules.

-RULE THIRTEEN SPECIAL RULES FOR THE DOCUMENTARY SHORT FILM AWARD
+RULE FOURTEEN SPECIAL RULES FOR THE DOCUMENTARY SHORT FILM AWARD